19hours/sg-statutes/Acts/Statistics Act.md

 (d) generally for carrying out the purposes and provisions of this Act.

+[3/2010 wef 12/02/2010]

-(2) All rules made under this section and all orders made under section 7 shall be presented to Parliament as soon as possible after publication in theGazette.
+(2) All rules made under this section shall be presented to Parliament as soon as possible after publication in theGazette.

+[3/2010 wef 12/02/2010]

 ### Amendment of Schedules

-13\.—(1) Subject to subsections (2) and (3), the Minister may, by notification in theGazette, amend the First, Second or Third Schedule.
+13\.
+The Minister may, by order in theGazette, amend the First, Second or Third Schedule.

-[9/90]

-(2) The Minister shall not insert or delete and substitute any particulars or information specified in the second column of the Third Schedule without the approval of the Minister responsible for the written law under which those particulars and information are obtained.

-[9/90]

-(3) Without prejudice to subsection (2), the Minister may insert or delete and substitute in the second column of the Third Schedule any particulars or information obtained under any written law relating to taxation only to the extent that the supply of such particulars or information is permitted by or under that written law.

-[16/2004 wef 01/07/2004]
+[3/2010 wef 12/02/2010]

 FIRST SCHEDULE

-Sections 3 and 13
+Sections 2 and 13

-Subject-matters
+Subject Matters

 1\.
 Accidents